What options are available to ingrate Salesforce Audience Studio with Google DFP?

 What population considerations are made when a segment is pushed from Audience Studio to DFP?

 When a segment is pushed to DFP, Safari IDs are removed from the total population since Safari does not allow third party cookies.

-Salesforce DMP then identifies all KUIDs that match to a Google user ID.
+Audience Studio then identifies all KUIDs that match to a Google user ID.
 The users that match are pushed to DFP, while remaining KUIDs are eliminated from the population sent to DFP.

 Why is my population size smaller than expected in Google DFP?

 - Mismatched lookback windows: By default, DFP will only look at the last 30-days of data despite the segment look back in Audience Studio potentially being much longer.
 To get around this, ask your reps at Google to make your default lookback window longer – for example 90 days.

 - Reporting Lag Time: It can take up to six weeks for DFP to provide reliable forecasting.
 As such, while the segment may have a population of 1M today, it could take up to six weeks for Google to reflect that population.

 - Device Composition: Salesforce Audience Studio uses predictive cookie matching to fill in the gaps where cookies may not be present, such as mobile apps, Safari browser, ad blocking software, etc. However, because Google is looking for active audience cookies, the two systems use different logic around device composition.
 If your segment includes a high volume of non-stable cookies (mobile/Safari/cookie-less devices), that can impact the match rate.